 We sponsor the "Spring Festival Car Show" in Moses Lake on the Saturday of the Memorial Day Weekend in May.

-We help support an Automotive Scholarship Fund at Big
+We help support an Automotive Assistance Fund at Big

 Bend Community College.